 If the change was successful keep this as a part of your job application process.

 If this change was not successful then learn from this change and either remove or redesign.
 If you redesigned then do not forget to follow up on the new metrics again(yes, redesigned changes can also turn out to not be improvements).

 The 2 keys in this step by step guide – How to create a mobile-ready job application process, is to understand that the changes you make, can be positive or negative.
-To understand this you need to work with metrics and data in order to find out what changes are positive and these we want to keep.
-But also what changes are negative, these we do not want to keep.
+To understand this you need to work with metrics and data in order to find out what changes are positive (what we want to keep).
+But also what changes are negative (what we do not want to keep).

-So with the power of metrics and data, you will change things and improve the application phase of your recruitment process and therefore also improve your candidate experience.
+So with the power of metrics and data, you will change your candidate experience and improve the application phase of your recruitment process and therefore also improve your candidate experience.